View Our Latest Products

 - Employee housing

-Landlords are attracted to HMOs as they often offer greater rental yields and subject to a strong location, it can be easier to find tenants.
+Landlords are attracted to HMOs as they often offer greater rental yields and, subject to a strong location, it can be easier to find tenants.
 Students, companies and housing associations are all good examples of likely tenants for HMOs.
 Tenants are attracted to HMOs as they can be far more affordable.
-They are popular in high value rental areas as the cost is shared by more paying residents.
+They are popular in high-value rental areas as the cost is shared by more paying residents.

 Is An HMO Licence Required?

-Any property deemed as a Large HMO will need to have a valid HMO Licence in place.
-According to the Government website, an HMO is considered to be large if all 3 of the following apply:
+Any property deemed a ‘Large HMO’ will need to have a valid HMO licence in place.
+According to the UK government website, an HMO is considered to be large if all three of the following apply: